G-Research/ParquetSharp/docs/guides/WriteBenchmarks.md

 ### Read time

-Read times are broadly consistent across configurations (0.82–1.73 s).
+Average read times are consistent across most configurations (0.87–1.18 s).
 Notable observations:

-- ByteStreamSplit + Zstd achieves the **fastest read** on two of three datasets (0.82–0.97 s) despite requiring byte-plane decoding on read.
-The smaller file size reduces I/O, which outweighs the decompression overhead at these dataset sizes.
+- ByteStreamSplit + Snappy achieves the **fastest average read** across all three datasets (0.90–0.96 s), making it the most consistent performer across all three metrics — file size, write speed, and read speed.
-- Plain + Zstd on obs_spitzer is the **slowest** to read (1.73 s), notably slower than ByteStreamSplit + Zstd (1.41 s) at a similar file size.
-ByteStreamSplit's byte-plane arrangement makes Zstd decompression more efficient on read as well as write.
+- Dictionary encoding tends to have **slower average reads** than its Plain no-dictionary counterpart at the same compression, adding overhead without any file size benefit.
-- ByteStreamSplit + Snappy offers consistently fast reads (0.93–1.03 s) across all three datasets, making it the most predictable choice across all three metrics.
+- Read times are closely grouped compared to write times, suggesting that at these dataset sizes the decompression overhead differences are small relative to the fixed cost of launching the .NET runtime.

 ---